Sinistralis-DOS2-Mods/StatLib/README.md

 ## Modifiers - How to create extensions for the Skill Generator
 The Skill Generator is now extendable!
 In config.js, you will now see a property called statModifiers.
 You can now import custom modifiers into this field and they will be ran for each skill, status, or stat object that is built when building your skill files.
 You can find documentation for Modifiers [here](MODIFIERS.md).

+Modifiers are capable of using other Modifiers as well!
+Once we have more modifiers supported, I will provide an example, but this will allow very complex skill behavior.

 ## [Official Modifier List](MODIFIERSLIST.md)

 ## Coming Soon